-- Full surrender and death.
-When a policy ends because of a full surrender or the death of the last life assured, there is a 'sweeping up' calculation.
-The taxable gain in the tax year of death/surrender is then calculated as the total payments from the bond less all premiums paid in.
+of death/surrender is then calculated as the total payments from the bond less all premiums paid in.
 You also deduct any earlier taxable excesses.
-This calculation brings any payments that have previously benefited from the 5% rule into tax. - Tax rate(s).
+This calculation brings any payments that have previously benefited from the 5% rule into tax.

+Tax rate(s).
 Gains are treated as the top part of your income (above dividends).
-For UK investment bonds, a basic rate tax credit (at 20%, reducing to 19% from 2024/25) is allowed, reflecting the fact that the insurance company has paid tax on the income and gains.
-Offshore policies are effectively free of UK tax on the underlying income and gains, and therefore do not benefit from the basic rate credit on encashment when the full income tax rates apply (including the starting rate band at 0% and the personal savings allowance). - Top slicing.
+For UK investment bonds, a basic rate tax credit at 20% is allowed, reflecting the fact that the insurance company has paid tax on the income and gains.
+Offshore policies are effectively free of UK tax on the underlying income and gains, and therefore do not benefit from the basic rate credit on encashment when the full income tax rates apply (including the starting rate band at 0% and the personal savings allowance).

+Top slicing.
 If the addition of policy gains pushes you into higher or additional rate income tax, top slicing relief can reduce your liability by treating the gain as spread over a period of years, which in most cases will be the time you have held the investment.
-The rules for this important relief were changed by the Finance Act 2020, with HMRC by concession giving the revisions retrospective effect to 6 April 2018.